Ileum.png

 SofiaJäverfelt_crop.jpg

-Sofia is a MSc in Pharmacy from University of Gothenburg, Sweden.
+Sofia has PhD in Medical Biochemistry from University of Gothenburg, Sweden.
 Sofia is using mass spectrometry to study the dynamic interactome of intestinal membrane mucins.

 careers